surrealegg/jakt-playground/README.md

 # jakt-playground

-`sandbox` - A Docker image that is being used for running untrusted user code `backend` - A server to handle http requests `frontend` - UI of the playground
+* `sandbox` - A Docker image that is being used for running untrusted user code
+* `backend` - A server to handle http requests
+* `frontend` - UI of the playground

+## NOTE

+This project is still in heavy development, missing features and bugs are to be expected!

+## TODO

-TODO: Better documentation needed.
+* [ ] Better documentation
+* [ ] Refactoring to improve code quality.

-## Building an Image
+## Building the Image

 ```sh
 sh ./sandbox/setup.sh